senegalbgc/pride-token-list/README.md

 # PrideToken (PRD) - Official Token List

-PrideToken (PRD) is a cryptocurrency designed to support LGBTQ+ initiatives through funding and grants.
+PrideToken (PRD) is a cryptocurrency initiative under the PrideFunding Network, designed to support LGBTQ+ initiatives through funding and grants.

-PrideToken (PRD) is committed to empowering the LGBTQ+ community through decentralized finance (DeFi).
-By leveraging blockchain technology, PrideToken aims to provide funding for grants, scholarships, and various community-driven projects.

-## Mission
+PrideFunding Network is registered in Ohio as the DBA of Boys & Girls Clubs of Senegal, EIN: 83-3699796.

-Our mission is to create a supportive and inclusive ecosystem that promotes equal opportunities and financial empowerment for the LGBTQ+ community.
+PrideToken (PRD) aims to empower the LGBTQ+ community by leveraging decentralized finance (DeFi).
+Our mission is to create a supportive and inclusive ecosystem that offers equal opportunities and financial empowerment.

 ## Crowdfunding Platform
 We have established a crowdfunding platform specifically for LGBTQ+ users to raise funds for various causes and projects.
 Users can initiate crowdfunding campaigns and receive funds in PrideToken (PRD).
 Donors are also encouraged to contribute using PrideToken, fostering a supportive economic ecosystem.